isery/webcalender2.0/README.md

 npm install
 ```

-If you want to pull it, you need to set up a config.js file:
+If you want to pull it, you need to set up a config.js file for MongoDB:

 ```javascript
 exports.connection = 'someone@somewhere:someport/someurl';